percona/postgresql-docs/docs/installing.md

 **Patroni**

+Patroni is the third-party high availability solution for PostgreSQL.
+The [High Availability in PostgreSQL with Patroni](solutions/high-availability.md) chapter provides details about the solution overview and architecture deployment.

-While setting up a high availability PostgreSQL cluster with Patroni, you will need the following:
+While setting up a high availability PostgreSQL cluster with Patroni, you will need the following components:

-- Configure Patroni on every ``postresql`` instance.
-The configuration file is supplied with `percona-patroni` package and is available at the following path:
+- Patroni on every ``postresql`` node.

-    - `/etc/postgresql.yml` for Debian and Ubuntu
-    - `/usr/share/doc/percona-patroni/postgres0.yml` for Red Hat Enterprise Linux and CentOS

-- Install and configure Distributed Configuration Store (DCS).
+- Distributed Configuration Store (DCS).
 Patroni supports such DCSs as ETCD, zookeeper, Kubernetes though [ETCD](https://etcd.io/) is the most popular one.
 It is available upstream as DEB packages for Debian 10 and Ubuntu 18.04, 20.04.

      For Debian 9 ("stretch"), a DEB package for ETCD is available within Percona Distribution for PostreSQL.
 You can install it using the following command: